Constipation is when you do not pass stool as often as you normally do. Your stool may become hard and dry, and it is difficult to pass.

 Ask your health care provider how much fiber to take each day.
 Males, females, and different age groups all have different daily fiber needs.

 Most fruits will help ease constipation.
 Berries, peaches, apricots, plums, raisins, rhubarb, and prunes are just some of the fruits that may help.
-DO NOT peel fruits that have edible skins, because a lot of the fiber is in the skin.
+Do not peel fruits that have edible skins, because a lot of the fiber is in the skin.

 Choose breads, crackers, pasta, pancakes, and waffles made with whole grains, or make your own.
 Use brown rice or wild rice instead of white rice.
 Eat high-fiber cereals.